antonio31alves/Interview2020/php/answers.md

 # Tillo Technical Test
 # PHP Task 1 - Answers in plain English

-> :info: Edit this Markdown file and in plain English, briefly describe how you would:
+> :information_source: Edit this Markdown file and in plain English, briefly describe how you would:

 1. Count the total number of orders?